WillBrock/volcano-table/README.md

  * required : Specifies that the field is required.
  * fn : Defines a function.
 The first parameter is the current value of the `key` and the second parameter is the current record.
  * input_attributes : Object of different attributes to apply to an input.

+##Styling

+Very minimal styling is done on the table which is intended.
+Styling can easily be done with Bootstrap or Semantic.
+There is also default styling that can be used which is located in the generic_table.css file.